 - Coaster brakes take some getting used to, just as hand brakes do.
-It does not come naturally.
+They have been status quo for over 100 years.

-- Coaster brakes require a rider to anticipate stopping and position their pedals in advance (usually horizontally in the 3 & 9 o'clock positions).
-A child that is not attentive to their need to brake could be caught off guard and fail to stop.
+- Coaster brakes require a rider to anticipate stopping and position their pedals in advance for the reverse pedaling that is necessary.

-- A bike with coaster brake will not usually have any front brakes at all, so there is the possibility of locking up the rear wheel and skidding dangerously.
-This is especially true in downhill situations when too much (panicked) force is applied to the pedal while stopping.
+- A bike with coaster brake will not usually have any front brakes at all, so there is the possibility of locking up the rear wheel and skidding.
+Remember having contest for the longest skid mark?

 - Check out our full line of pedal bikes with a coaster brake here.